-One-vs.-one and one-vs.-rest \citep{rocha_2014} are popular techniques for multi-class classification.
-One-vs.-one constructs a model for each pair of classes and test examples are evaluated against all the models.
+One-vs.-one and one-vs.-rest \cite{rocha_2014} are popular techniques for multi-class classification.
+One-vs.-one constructs a model for each pair of classes.
+Then, test examples are evaluated against all the constructed models.
 A voting scheme is applied and the predicted label is the one with the highest number of votes.
 One-vs.-rest creates a single classifier per class, with the examples of that class as positives and all the other examples as negatives.
-In prediction, all classifiers are applied on the test example and the predicted label is the one with the highest confidence score.
-It is possible to use one-vs.-rest for open-set classification by iteratively considering each class as the positive training set, and all the remaining (known) classes as the rest of the classification universe.
-However, in open-set classification, the rest of the classification universe is (at least theoretically) unlimited and thus the classifier will suffer a negative set bias.
+All classifiers are applied on a test example and the predicted label is the one with the highest score.
+It is possible to consider one-vs.-rest for open-set classification by iteratively using each class as the positive training set, and all the remaining (known) classes as the rest of the universe.
+However, in open-set classification, the classification universe is unlimited and thus the classifier will suffer a negative set bias.

-Based on \citep{Landgrebe_2005} and \citep{Tax_2008}, it is possible to build a simple open-set multi-class classifier using a combination of a one-class classifier and a multi-class classifier.
-In the first step, all training classes are fused into a single large super-class and the one-class classifier is trained on the entire super-class.
-In this setting, the one-class classifier testing instances that do not fit the distribution of all known training classes are directly rejected and labeled as unknown.
-In the second step, the multi-class classification is trained on the original training classes and used to classify instances that were not rejected by the one-class classifier.
+Based on \cite{Landgrebe_2005} and \cite{Tax_2008}, it is possible to build a simple open-set multi-class classifier using a combination of a one-class classifier and a multi-class classifier.
+In the first step, all training classes are fused into a single large "super-class" and the one-class classifier is trained on the entire super-class.
+In this setting, the one-class classifier will directly reject and label as unknown all testing instances that do not fit the distribution of all known training classes.
+In the second step, the multi-class classifier is trained on the original training classes and is used to classify instances that were not rejected by the one-class classifier.